retog/scuttlesaurus/README.md

 ## Usage

-There are currently two executables.
+The main executables is `main.ts`, executing it with

-play.ts: This establishes a connection to a an address specified as the first argument, requests the feed specified in the second argument, or the main feed of the address if no second argument is given, and saves all received messages in a folder in `data/feeds`.
-For example the following command will store all messages of `@2NANnQVdsoqk0XPiJG2oMZqaEpTeoGrxOHJkLIqs7eY=.ed255` it gets in the folder `data/feeds/2NANnQVdsoqk0XPiJG2oMZqaEpTeoGrxOHJkLIqs7eY=/`:
+    deno run --unstable -A main.ts

-    deno run -A  play.ts "net:gossip.noisebridge.info:8008~shs:2NANnQVdsoqk0XPiJG2oMZqaEpTeoGrxOHJkLIqs7eY="
+will start a host interacting on the Scuttlebut network according to the configuration files in `~/.ssb`.
+By default feeds are stored in `~/.ssb/data/feeds`, one folder per feed, e.g. all messages of `@2NANnQVdsoqk0XPiJG2oMZqaEpTeoGrxOHJkLIqs7eY=.ed255` are in the folder `data/feeds/2NANnQVdsoqk0XPiJG2oMZqaEpTeoGrxOHJkLIqs7eY=/`:

 FindPeers: listens for peers announcing themselves with UDP broadcast.